Hidden Markov Models for Multivariate Panel Data: Abstract

 \section{Abstract}

 While advances continue to be made in model-based clustering, challenges persist in modeling various data types such as panel data.
-Multivariate panel data present difficulties for clustering algorithms due to the unique correlation structure, a consequence of taking observations on several subjects over multiple time points.
-Additionally, panel data are often plagued by missing data and dropouts, presenting issues for estimation algorithms.
-This research presents a family of hidden Markov models that compensate for the unique correlation structures that arise in panel data.
+Multivariate panel data present difficulties for clustering algorithms because they are often plagued by missing data and dropouts, presenting issues for estimation algorithms.
+This research presents a family of hidden Markov models that compensate for the issues that arise in panel data.
 A modified expectation-maximization algorithm capable of handling missing not at random data and dropout is presented and used to perform model estimation. \textbf{Keywords:} Hidden Markov models, panel data, correlated data, missing data, EM algorithm, longitudinal studies